LaJuan Ramsey: Professional career

-In 19 career games, Ramsey has accumulated 24 tackles and one interception while being on the roster for five teams since 2006.

 Philadelphia Eagles

-Ramsey was a sixth round draft pick of the Philadelphia Eagles in the 2006 NFL Draft and saw action in six games as a reserve defensive tackle.
+Ramsey was a sixth round draft pick (204th overall) of the Philadelphia Eagles in the 2006 NFL draft and saw action in six games as a reserve defensive tackle.
 He had one interception in his rookie season, which was against Green Bay in which he snared a tipped pass from Brett Favre.

 Ramsey appeared in nine games for the Eagles the following season in 2007, recording nine tackles.
 In 2007 he set career high by appearing in nine contests and recorded nine tackles and one quarterback hurry.
 He was waived on June 13, 2008.

 Indianapolis Colts

 Ramsey was signed by the Indianapolis Colts on September 11, 2008.
 He appeared in four games for the Colts, recording six tackles, before his release on October 14.

 St. Louis Rams

 Ramsey was claimed off waivers by the St. Louis Rams on September 6, 2009.
 He played 15 games for the Rams with five starts.
 He totaled 16 tackles, one sack and one forced fumble.
 He was waived on March 4, 2010.